chikakoo/stardew-valley-randomizer/README.md

 * Graphics randomization - some of these are modified from the Time Fantasy assets (https://www.timefantasy.net/)
   * Horse: chooses a random horse image from the files in CustomImages/Animals/Horses
   * Pets: chooses a random pet image from the files in CustomImages/Animals/Pets
-  * Rain: every day chooses a random rain image from the files in CustomImages/TileSheets
+  * Rain: every day chooses a random rain image from the files in CustomImages/TileSheets/Rain
-  * Critters: every day, all critters will get a random hue shift
+  * Critters: every day, all critters will be randomly selected from the files in CustomImages/TileSheets/Critters, and then hue-shifted
 * Music randomization
   * Most in-game songs and ambience are now randomly swapped 1 to 1 with another in-game song or ambience
   * Option to play a completely random song each time an area is moved to